ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

   app03.staging.example.com

-To apply a playbook called :file:`site.yml` that to all the app-servers in the test environment using the following command::
+To apply a playbook called :file:`site.yml` to all the app-servers in the test environment, use the following command::

   ansible-playbook -i inventory_test site.yml -l app-servers